trizen/raku-rosettacode/programming_tasks/T/Table_creation.md

 # [Table creation][1]

-In Perl 6, there is no 'database' type built in, so it is somewhat ambiguous when specifying 'create a database table'.
-Perl 6 offers bindings to most common databases through its DBIish module but mostly abstracts away the differences between the underlying databases, which hides many of the finer distinctions of what may be stored where.
+In Raku, there is no 'database' type built in, so it is somewhat ambiguous when specifying 'create a database table'.
+Raku offers bindings to most common databases through its DBIish module but mostly abstracts away the differences between the underlying databases, which hides many of the finer distinctions of what may be stored where.
 The actual data types and options available are properties of the database used.